Nick-Bot70/-002/README.md

 # Multi-UPI Payment Page
 Thank you for choosing YuKiPay.
-Please select the payment method below.
+Pay by Gpay PhonePe Paytm